-Being environmentally is a long process and a goal of mine, and I’ve been taking small steps to reach that goal- bringing reusable bags to the grocery store and recycling regularly.
-It’s no surprise that adopting this as a lifestyle is easy, and I’ve found that living on a college budget, along with the ongoing stress of school, makes for even more roadblocks.
+Being environmentally conscious is a long process and a goal of mine, and I’ve been taking small steps to reach that goal- bringing reusable bags to the grocery store and recycling regularly.
+It’s no surprise that adopting this as a lifestyle isn’t easy, and I’ve found that living on a college budget, along with the ongoing stress of school, makes for even more roadblocks.
 The next step for me is learning how to be trendy, while doing my part to help the planet.

 Some of the facts I’ve found on the impact of the fashion industry on the environment is astonishing: